phaserjs/phaser/README.md

 * Tween no longer copies all the object properties into the `_valuesStart` object on creation.
 * Completely empty Tilemaps can now be created.
 This allows for dynamic map generation at runtime.
 * Keyboard.event now stores the most recent DOM keyboard event.
+* Animation.stop has a new parameter: dispatchComplete.
+If true it'll dispatch an Animation.onComplete event.

 Bug Fixes: